 Martial Arts for Children and Adults Sundays starting at 3 pm.
 Led by Master Anthony Richards: [email protected]

 Miriam, Mark, Muhammad and Marx is an interfaith community group at St. Mary's.
 The MMM&M-ers meet the last Sunday of each month for interfaith justice and peace activism and community.
 On second Thursdays, our agenda is hands-on work.
 We gather at 6:30PM to share food, experiences, feelings, followed by strategies for advancing the struggle.
 For information call Jim White at 201-956-5356. (suspended during COVID)

 Harlem Havruta is a liberation-based Jewish study group and St. Mary's partner.
 We occasionally gather in observance of holidays.
 Upcoming events can be found on the St. Mary's calendar and will be announced on the weekly email newsletter.

 Unity Fellowship Church of New York Sundays at 1:30 pm.
-Led by Sr. Bishop Zachary Jones. (public worship suspended until later in 2021)
+Led by Sr. Bishop Zachary Jones. (public worship suspended until September 12, 2021)

 Metro New York Adventist Forum Led by Ms. Janet Schultz.
 Adventist Forum gathers on the second Saturday of the month (please check for specific dates).

 (Harlem Harmony) Every Friday at 11 am in the Undercroft (look for the Red Door)

 (We Have a Dream) Sundays at 7:00 pm in the Undercroft (look for the Red Door)